Joining Our Group

 (For Ph.D.
 Program Applicants)

-I am looking for two Ph.D. students (the anticipated starting term is 2023 Spring/Fall) in general research areas of Scientific Machine Learning (SciML), Data Assimilation, and Uncertainty Quantification with the focus on (i) developing novel data-driven modeling and simulation techniques, and (ii) applying them to building digital twins for engineering applications (e.g., renewable energy systems, advanced manufacturing, autonomous systems).
+I am looking for Ph.D. students in general research areas of Scientific Machine Learning (SciML), Data Assimilation, and Uncertainty Quantification, with the focus on applying those data-driven methods to building digital twins for engineering applications (e.g., renewable energy systems, advanced manufacturing, autonomous systems).
 Students will be supported by research assistantships that cover the full tuition and stipend.
 For those interested, please send your CV and transcripts to firstname.lastname@example.org.

-Bachelor/Master's degree in engineering, applied math, or a related field.
+Bachelor/Master's degree in Mechanical Engineering, Applied Math, or a related field.

 Passionate about developing novel methods of SciML and applying them to engineering applications.